 This course covers concepts in enterprise resource planning (ERP).
 The main focus of this course is to show how ERP systems integrate business processes across functional areas and support business management and performance analysis.
-For example, the sales order process includes recording an order, possibly scheduling production or purchases to fill the order, scheduling delivery, invoicing the customer and recording payment, financial accounting, production and material management (supply chain management), marketing and human resources as functional areas affected by the sales order process and an ERP system that integrates the flow of data and documents from one functional area to the next throughout the process.
-This course will also examine how an ERP system is utilized for business applications and will evaluate the benefits and costs of implementing an ERP system.
-Software such as SAP or Oracle E-Business Suite will be used extensively to illustrate how ERP systems work.
+This course will also examine how an ERP system is utilized for business applications, and will evaluate the costs and benefits of implementing an ERP system.
+Software such as QuickBooks Pro 2015 and Intacct Financials will be used to demonstrate and amplify the course concepts.